ices-tools-dev/doc/README.md

 Git commands can be found here:<br>
 https://github.com/k88hudson/git-flight-rules

-Other help resources, including the Git book, are listed in the R development guidelines used by the ICES Secretariat:<br>
+Other help resources, including the Git book, are listed in the ICES R development guidelines:<br>
 https://github.com/ices-tools-prod/doc#62-development-tools